 Robotic surgery combines the skill and expertise of a surgeon with the vision, precision, and flexibility of robotic technology.
 The robotic system features a 3D high-definition camera system for clear and enhanced vision with depth perception.
 It comprises a surgical console, where the surgeon sits, and robotic arms equipped with surgical instruments.
 The tiny wristed instruments can bend and rotate in ways the human hand cannot, allowing the surgeon to operate in tight spaces.

-During robotic surgery, the surgeon makes minor cuts in the abdomen and inserts special tubes called ports.
+During stomach cancer surgery, the surgeon makes minor cuts in the abdomen and inserts special tubes called ports.
 The robotic arms are connected to these ports, and the instruments mounted on these robotic arms go through the ports to do the surgery.
 A slender camera is also inserted through one port to show the surgeon a clear view of the inside.
 The surgeon controls the robotic arms from a console nearby, and an assistant helps by changing the instruments and aiding as needed.

 Chemotherapy uses drugs to destroy cancer cells.
 Several drugs are combined and given in a specific order on specific days as cycles.